s3xysteak/vite-plugin-cesium-build/README.md

 English | [简体中文](/README.zh-CN.md)

-It externalizes `Cesium.js` and automatically copies the four major libraries and core files of CesiumJS during the build process.
+It externalizes `Cesium.js` as well as its styles `widget.css` and automatically copies the four major libraries and core files of CesiumJS during the build process.

 It also support [@cesium/engine](https://community.cesium.com/t/cesium-engine-and-cesium-widgets-are-now-available-for-testing/20898) !